ID-BPHC/AUGSD-TD/README.md

 4. `project-allotment-prof-create` - For professors to create projects
 5. `project-applications` - For professors to Approve / Reject project applications
 6. `project-list` - To Export the final CSV after the project allotment process is complete
+7. `analytics` - For Registration Advisors to track students progress over a period of semsters (includes functionality for AUGSD to populate databse through CSV files).

 ##### Student Portals
 1. `feedbacks-24x7` - For provding 24x7 feedback for courses